Won't Get Fooled Again: Background

-The song was originally intended for a rock opera Townshend had been working on, Lifehouse, which was a multi-media exercise based on his followings of the Indian religious avatar Meher Baba, showing how spiritual enlightenment could be obtained via a combination of band and audience.
+The song was originally intended for a rock opera on which Townshend had been working, Lifehouse, which was a multi-media exercise based on his followings of the Indian religious avatar Meher Baba, showing how spiritual enlightenment could be obtained via a combination of band and audience.
 The song was written for the end of the opera, after the main character, Bobby, is killed and the "universal chord" is sounded.
 The main characters disappear, leaving behind the government and army, who are left to bully each other.
 Townshend described the song as one "that screams defiance at those who feel any cause is better than no cause".
 He later said that the song was not strictly anti-revolution despite the lyric "We'll be fighting in the streets", but stressed that revolution could be unpredictable, adding, "Don't expect to see what you expect to see.
 Expect nothing and you might gain everything."
 Bassist John Entwistle later said that the song showed Townshend "saying things that really mattered to him, and saying them for the first time."

+The song's message is summarized in the last line "Meet the new boss, same as the old boss."
+Townshend was influenced to write the composition by an incident at Woodstock when he chased Abbie Hoffman off the stage, who had commandeered the microphone during a break in the band's performance.
+He explained to Creem in 1982, "I wrote 'Won't Get Fooled Again' as a reaction to all that — 'Leave me out of it: I don’t think your lot would be any better than the other lot!'
+All those hippies wandering about thinking the world was going to be different from that day.
+As a cynical English arsehole, I walked through it all and felt like spitting on the lot of them, and shaking them and trying to make them realise that nothing had changed and nothing was going to change."